keremkoseoglu/incubus/readme.md

 ## Usage

-In the example below, your Python app will close after 60 seconds of inactivity.
+In the example below, your Python app will close after 60 minutes of inactivity.

 ```
 from incubus import IncubusFactory